docker/docs/desktop/settings/windows.md

 - **Use Enhanced Container Isolation**.
 Select to enhance security by preventing containers from breaching the Linux VM.
 For more information, see [Enhanced Container Isolation](../hardened-desktop/enhanced-container-isolation/index.md)

 - **Use Docker Compose V2**.
 Select to enable the `docker-compose` command to use Docker Compose V2.
-For more information, see [Docker Compose V2](../../compose/compose-v2/index.md).
+For more information, see [Migrate to Compose V2](../../compose/migrate.md).

 ## Resources